KshitijDalvi07/Code-Comment-Generator/README.md

     ```

 ### Acknowledgments
-The Code Comment Generator was developed by Shubham Sah.
+The Code Comment Generator was developed by Kshitij Dalvi.

-Made with ❤️ by Shubham
+Made with ❤️ by Kshitij Dalvi.